-You have the legal right to privacy in attending your appointments, and you are not required to take an insurance company’s nurse case manager with you.
-These nurses can help you get access to doctors, medications, and equipment, but they are not permitted to attend any appointments without your permission.
-In some cases, insurance company nurses may try to interfere with your medical attention, misrepresent facts about the availability of light-duty work, or persuade your doctor to release you from care.
-You are well within your rights to discharge an insurance company nurse if you think he or she is not working towards your best interests.
+You have the legal right to privacy in attending your appointments.
+That being said, you are not required to take an insurance company’s nurse case manager with you.
+Insurance company nurses can help you get access to doctors, medications, and equipment.
+They are not allowed to attend any appointments without your permission.
+Sometimes, insurance company nurses may try to interfere with your medical attention.
+Furthermore, they may try to misrepresent facts about the availability of light-duty work, or persuade your doctor to release you from care.
+You have the right to dismiss an insurance company nurse if you think he or she is not working towards your best interest.

-It costs you absolutely nothing to speak to a lawyer for a consultation on your case.
+In conclusion, it is free to speak to a lawyer for a consultation.
 Keches Law Group lawyers are standing by seven days a week, at all hours of the day, ready to provide free consultations, to inform you of your rights, and to discuss how our attorneys can help you.